 Anticipating this meeting, I wrote this appreciation about what I believe American healthcare can learn from Italy in terms of how Italians make health via a key social determinant that bolsters public and individual wellness and resilience: good food, and especially Slow Food.

-First, some health-economic context: note Italy’s health system performance compared with other OECD countries, pictured in the first image.
+First, some health-economic context: note Italy’s health system performance compared with other OECD countries.
 Italy scores above-the-OECD-average for life expectancy, fewer deaths from heart disease, healthy weight (measured by obesity rate), and universal health insurance coverage via a national health service.
 [Health insurance coverage is also an important social determinant of health, but for this post, I’ll forgo that discussion — albeit a key pillar of a healthy community].

 The simple math is that Italy devoted 50% less as a proportion of its national economy on healthcare as America did.